anothermorena/COVID-19-CDD/README.md

 -Part 5: Model comparisons using lazy predict.

--Part 6:Deploy the model to heroku and build a streamlit user interface to consume the model.
+-Part 6: Deploy the model to Heroku and build a streamlit user interface to enable users to make inferences using their own canonical smiles.